Barbara Pentland: Early life and education

 In 1936, Pentland entered the graduate music program at the Juilliard School in New York City where she studied 16th-century counterpoint with Frederick Jacobi and modern composition techniques with Bernard Wagenaar through 1939.
-During these years, her own compositions took on a language that was primarily neoclassical, showing the influence of Paul Hindemith, Igor Stravinsky, and later Aaron Copland (with whom she studied with at the Tanglewood Music Center during the summers of 1941 and 1942).
+During these years, her own compositions took on a language that was primarily neoclassical, showing the influence of Paul Hindemith, Igor Stravinsky, and later Aaron Copland, with whom she studied at the Tanglewood Music Center during summers in 1941 and 1942.
 Her work was part of the music event in the art competition at the 1948 Summer Olympics.